Russian carrier Aeroflot cancels order for 22 Boeing 787 Dreamliners

 Boeing has been seeking new 787 orders to ensure it can maintain that high production rate, which is now critically important with the cash flow from the 737 MAX blocked by that jet’s grounding.

 Boeing now has a total order book of 1,450 Dreamliners through September, with 894 of those delivered.
-The 556 still to be delivered are split roughly 50:50 between the two production sites in Everett and in North Charleston, S.C., leaving Everett with just 20 months of work at the 14 jets per month rate.
+The 556 still to be delivered, split roughly 50:50 between the two production sites in Everett and in North Charleston, S.C., leave 40 months of work at the 14 jets per month rate.

-Clearly Boeing will have to win significant 787 orders in the next year to avoid a production rate cut in 2021 or 2022.
+Boeing will have to win significant 787 orders in the next two years to avoid a production-rate cut in 2022.

 The lost Aeroflot order was worth $5.5 billion at list prices, although according to data from market valuation firm Avitas, allowing for standard discounts, the real value is about $2.7 billion.

-Note: This story was corrected early on Oct.
-9. The previous version cited the wrong figure for the number of months of 787 production remaining in the backlog.